horizontime/FlowGenius/README.md

 ### AI Features
 - **✨ AI Enhancement (Available)**: Click the sparkle button on any note entry to automatically generate:
   - Brief description of the entry topic in context of the note title
-  - Three interesting facts about the topic
+  - Three facts about the topic
   - Learning guide with actionable next steps
 - **LangGraph Integration**: Powered by LangGraph prompt chaining workflow
 - **Smart Organization**: AI-powered note sorting and categorization (planned)
 - **Content Suggestions**: Intelligent recommendations for related topics and connections (planned)
-- **Auto-summarization**: Generate concise summaries of longer entries (planned)
+- **Auto-summarization**: Generate concise summaries of extended note entries (planned)

 ## Tech Stack